 Making a career change or refining your skills can feel like a leap.
 The Upskill Vermont Scholarship Program has career workshops to help you land on your feet — and hit the ground running.

-During each 30-minute info session (see below), representatives from the University of Vermont will present information on programs and courses offered by the Center for Leadership and Innovation.
+During each info session (see below), representatives from the University of Vermont presented information on programs and courses offered by the Center for Leadership and Innovation.

 11-11:30 a.m. — Careers in Cannabis and Evidence-Based Cannabis Education